Or is it?

 Where to Learn more about the Pomodoro method?

-If you want some further reading then there’s a few books on the Pomodoro technique.
+If you want some further reading then there are a few books on the Pomodoro technique.

 I got this book to learn more about it in depth,